Email FacebookTwitterMenu burgerClose thin

 When you’re younger, conventional investing wisdom suggests you can afford to take on more risk.
 That’s because time is on your side, giving your investments room to recover from short-term losses.
 Younger investors typically hold a higher percentage of growth-oriented assets like common stocks, with smaller allocations to more stable investments like bonds or cash.

-That doesn’t mean the 60/40 rule is obsolete.
-Instead, it may simply require adjustments based on today’s market conditions, your personal risk tolerance and your retirement timeline.
+Even a well-diversified strategy can face challenges, though, especially amid market volatility.
+But that doesn’t necessarily mean the 60/40 rule is obsolete.
+Instead, it may simply require adjustments based on current market conditions, your personal risk tolerance and your retirement timeline.

 Why Asset Allocation Still Matters

-Asset allocation remains one of the most important strategies for managing investment risk, maximizing returns and supporting your financial goals, especially if you’re planning to leave the workforce earlier than most.
+Asset allocation remains one of the most important strategies for managing investment risk.
+It’s essential for maximizing returns and supporting your financial goals, especially if you’re planning to leave the workforce earlier than most.
 Your allocation should consider:

 • Your retirement time horizon